It's 2050 And This Is How We Stopped Climate Change

 "Maybe you'd like some coffee?"
 Kiliccote says.

 Her coffee machine is powered by solar panels on the roof.
-So is her laptop and her wifi.
+So is her laptop and her Wi-Fi.

 "Everything runs on electricity in this house," she says.

-Note: A previous version of this story misspelled Rep. Alexandria Ocasio-Cortez's name as Ocasio-Cortes.
-Also, Sila Kiliccote's last name was misspelled in some instances as Kiliccotte.